1Franck/PewJS/README.md

 ##Scope

-Calling Pew.createGame() store a new instance of `Pew.Game` inside Pew and return it so you can use it after.
-To retreive/access your game object, you can also use `Pew.game()`
+Calling Pew.createProject() store a new instance of `Pew.Project` inside Pew and return it so you can use it after.
+To retreive/access your game object, you can also use `Pew.project()`

 *Example 1*:
-Create game and stored it into variable `game`:
+Create project and stored it into variable `game`:
 ```javascript
 var game = Pew.createProject({
     title  : "My Game",